FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

           }, ...etc...

 .. note::
     Adding Vonk.Plugins.TerminologyIntegration means you cannot use Vonk.Plugins.Terminology.
-Vonk will log a warning if you have both      plugins included in the appsettings.
+Firely Server will log a warning if you have both      plugins included in the appsettings.

 Options
 -------